centrapay/centrapay-docs/content/guides/requesting-payment.md

 The [Payment Request](https://docs.centrapay.com/api/payment-requests) object is a core part of Centrapay’s payment protocol.
 It represents the intention of a merchant to receive payment, defines the amount to be paid, and the acceptable [Asset Types](https://docs.centrapay.com/api/asset-types) for payment.

-In order to [create a Payment Request](https://docs.centrapay.com/api/payment-requests#create-a-payment-request), a merchant integration must connect with the Patron.
-Centrapay supports two different options to connect with Patrons.
+In order to [create a Payment Request](https://docs.centrapay.com/api/payment-requests#create-a-payment-request), a merchant integration must connect with the patron.
+Centrapay supports two different options to connect with patrons.
 We recommend that merchant integrations implement both options to support the complete set of apps within Centrapay’s ecosystem.
 1. [QR Code Flow for Merchants](/guides/merchant-integration-qr-code-flow)
 2. [Barcode Flow for Merchants](/guides/merchant-integration-barcode-flow)